 In June 2018, the FASB issued ASU No. 2018-07, Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting.
 The guidance in this ASU expands the scope of ASC Topic 718 to include all share-based payment arrangements related to the acquisition of goods and services from both nonemployees and employees.
-This amendment will be effective for annual and interim beginning after December 31, 2018.
-The company is currently evaluating the impact ASU 2018-07 will have on its financial position, results of operations or financial statement disclosure.
+This amendment will be effective for annual and interim periods beginning after December 31, 2018.
+The company is currently evaluating the impact ASU No. 2018-07 will have on its financial position, results of operations or financial statement disclosure.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 This ASU will require lessees to recognize a right of use asset and lease liability on the balance sheet for leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
-The amendment will be effective for annual and interim beginning after December 15, 2018, including interim periods within those fiscal years.
-The company is currently evaluating the impact ASU 2016-02 will have on its financial position, results of operations or financial statement disclosure.
+The amendment will be effective for annual and interim periods beginning after December 15, 2018, including interim periods within those fiscal years.
+In July 2018, the FASB issued ASU No. 2018-10, Codification Improvements to Topic 842, Leases and ASU No. 2018-11, Leases (Topic 842): Targeted Improvements.
+ASU No. 2018-10 provides certain amendments that affect narrow aspects of the guidance issued in ASU No. 2016-02.
+ASU No. 2018-11 allows entities the option to prospectively apply the new lease standard at the adoption date instead of recording the cumulative impact of all comparative reporting periods presented within retained earnings.
+The company is currently evaluating the impact ASU No. 2016-02, ASU No. 2018-11 will have on its financial position, results of operations or financial statement disclosure.